mlchethanupb/myworks/storage/Codebase/README.md

 #### Storage Allocator
-* For kafka build docker images for the applications (Kafka, OPC UA and Digitaltwin) on different worker node.
+* For kafka build docker images for the applications(Kafka, OPC UA and Digitaltwin) on different worker node.
 While building docker image for OPC UA instead of ``opcua_kafka_connector.py`` use ``opcua_storage_allocator.py``.
-After that start the allocator(path ``Codebase/Storage_allocator_kafka``) by running the following command.
-Deployment files is provided respective application folder (e.g, Kafka, Squid, etc.)
+After that, start the allocator(path ``Codebase/Storage_allocator_kafka``) by running the following command.
+Deployment files is provided in respective application folder(e.g, Kafka, Squid, etc.).
 ```
 python3 storage_allocation.py
 ```